xot/ElectraOne/DOCUMENTATION.md

 Ableton Live exposes a lot of its functionality for remotely controlling it through the so-called Live API.
 In essence any part of the interface, or most of the contents of a song all the way to the individual clip level can be accessed, not only for reading but also for writing!

 Ableton officially only supports the Live API through [Max for Live](https://docs.cycling74.com/max8/vignettes/live_object_model).
-However, that information is mostly valid for Remote Scripts too, except that the paths in a MIDI Remote Script are slightly different than the paths mentioned in the documentation:
+However, that information is mostly valid for Remote Scripts too, except that the paths in a MIDI Remote Script are slightly different from the paths mentioned in the Max for Live documentation:

 - the root path for most of the API is listed as ```live_set```, but in a MIDI Remote Script, this is ```self.song()```
 - also, paths in MIDI Remote Scripts don't use spaces but use dots, e.g. ```self.song().view.selected_track```.